elmcraft/elmcraft.org/content/lore/elm-core-development.md

 - That Evan has never had these conversations before
 - That because Evan is obviously wrong, the only remaining issue is to badger him until he becomes rational and changes his mind

+Since the second has been tried a lot (unsuccessfully), we can safely conclude the first isn't the case.

 ### But surely this way of doing things will cause people to abandon Elm?
 How is Elm going to achieve wide adoption?

-There is a certain inconsistency between some early Elm material (notably “Let’s be mainstream!”) and some of the later material (notably “The hard parts of Open Source”).
+There is a certain inconsistency between some early Elm material (notably [“Let’s be mainstream!”](https://www.youtube.com/watch?v=oYk8CKH7OhE)) and some of the later material (notably [“The hard parts of Open Source”](https://www.youtube.com/watch?v=o_4EX4dPppA)).
 Elm in the more distant past indeed was - and promoted itself to be - more open to participation, and a lot of this was scaled back over time.
 Humans are like that - we change.
 Our situations change.
 Our opinions and the tradeoffs we are willing to make evolve as we get older and get to know ourselves.

 <wip note="Mario: come back to this when we have a page to link to">The 0.19 Kernel Saga is an example of an event that was difficult for many along this path.</wip>